agentbigman/Agentbigman.github.io/_posts/2013-12-17-humble-beginnings-of-isro.md

 imported from USA, the payload was French and the range clearance was given by a Russian helicopter.
 The rocket was imported in parts and had to be assembled.
 INCOSPAR didn't even have a workshop.
-A makeshift laboratory cum workshop was setup in a Church in Thumba village.
+A makeshift laboratory cum workshop was setup in a church in Thumba village.
 Ours is the only space programme in the world that started in a Church :-)

 Since the organization was given limited budget, there were no proper